 Don’t take anything

 Leave what you find and don’t take anything but pictures.
 Don’t pick up flowers, don’t damage trees or plants, and don’t alter in any way natural or historic items and artifacts that have cultural value.
+If you travel with kids, try to teach them how to appreciate and enjoy nature without causing any harm.

 Don’t go off-trail